Russia says JP Morgan 'illegally' blocked embassy money transfer

 "There is almost self-sanctioning going on."

-Visa and Mastercard briefly cut off services for clients at Russia's SMP bank, whose main shareholders were affected by U.S. sanctions, before resuming them shortly thereafter.
+Visa (V.N) and Mastercard (MA.N) briefly cut off services for clients at Russia's SMP bank, whose main shareholders were affected by U.S. sanctions, before resuming them shortly thereafter.

 "The general rule is that if a company is controlled ... by an individual on the list, they can't do business with that company," said one financial adviser last week, speaking on condition of anonymity.